simonmichael/hledger/hledger/hledger.m4.md

 ## Report start & end date

-Most hledger reports show the full span of time represented by the journal data, by default.
+By default, most hledger reports will show the full span of time represented by the journal data.
-So, the effective report start and end dates will be the earliest and latest transaction or posting dates found in the journal.
+The report start date will be the earliest transaction or posting date, and the report end date will be the latest transaction, posting, or market price date.

 Often you will want to see a shorter time span, such as the current month.
 You can specify a start and/or end date using